-Results related to our Mobility business unit are reported as discontinued operations for all periods presented.
-See Note 3, Discontinued Operations, of the Notes to Consolidated Financial Statements for further information.
+Results related to our Mobility business unit are reported as discontinued operations for 2020.
+See Note 9 of the Notes to Consolidated Financial Statements for further information.
 Unless otherwise noted, amounts and disclosures throughout our Management's Discussion and Analysis of Financial Condition and Results of Operations relate to our continuing operations.

 We use a 52/53 week fiscal calendar with the fourth quarter ending on the Monday nearest December 31.
+Fiscal year 2022 and 2020 were 52 weeks ended on January 2, 2023 and December 28, 2020, respectively.
 Fiscal year 2021 consisted of 53 weeks ended on January 3, 2022, with the additional week included in the fourth quarter.
 We estimate the additional week contributed approximately \$42.2 million of additional revenue and approximately \$2.5 million of additional operating income for the year ended January 3, 2022.
-Fiscal year 2020 and 2019 were 52 weeks ended on December 28, 2020 and December 30, 2019, respectively.

 While our customers include both OEMs and EMS providers, we measure customers based on OEM companies, as they are the ultimate end customers.
-Sales to our five largest customers accounted for 30%, 29% and 27% of our net sales in fiscal years 2021, 2020 and 2019, respectively.
+Sales to our five largest customers accounted for 33%, 30% and 29% of our net sales in fiscal years 2022, 2021 and 2020, respectively.
 We sell to OEMs both directly and indirectly through EMS providers.